 - Show GPS Satellites: This controls display of GPS satellite information (when available).
 This information is normally only available when using an NMEA feed with xxGSV sentences.
 T

-- Precise Course: (Only SEAiq Pilot) When enabled, course will be displayed with an extra degree of precision (359.9°).
+- Precise Course: (Only SEAiq Pilot) When enabled, course is shown with an extra degree of precision (359.9°).
 This should only be enabled if you know your course sensor has the required level of precision.

-- Precise Rate of Turn: (Only SEAiq Pilot) When enabled, ROT will be displayed with an extra degree of precision (10.1°pm).
+- Precise Rate of Turn: (Only SEAiq Pilot) When enabled, ROT is shown with an extra degree of precision (10.1°/m).
 This should only be enabled if you know your ROT sensor has the required level of precision.

 - Vessel Motion: (Only SEAiq Pilot) This controls whether to display a section in the status bar displaying vessel motion.
 It gives the bow and stern speeds to port/starboard and the vessel's speed ahead/astern.
 The estimated speed accounts for the position of the antenna, course and speed (COG/SOG), heading (HDG), and rotation of the vessel (ROT).
-All of these sensors must be available speed to be displayed.
+All of these sensors must be available.
 The calculations assume vessel rotates about its center.

 - Beam/Length/Draft: (Only SEAiq Pilot) This controls whether to display a panel with length, width, and draft for Own-Ship.